 A delicious way to boost our immune system and stave off colds and flu is with these fuzzy brown and green powerhouses of nutrition.
-Actually an edible berry, kiwis provide more Vitamin C than oranges.
+An edible berry, kiwis provide more Vitamin C than oranges.
 But that’s not all.
 They are also rich in Vitamin B-6 which supports a healthy immune system.

 No. 9 – Sunflower Seeds

 Take the example of our fine feathered friends and eat your sunflower seeds.
-They are nutrient dense and provide 113% of dietary magnesium, which is necessary for a healthy immune system.
+They are nutrient-dense and provide 113% of dietary magnesium, which is necessary for a healthy immune system.
 Magnesium helps build strong bones, keeps heart rhythm steady, and regulates blood sugar.

 No. 10 – Shellfish

 Surprise!
 This immune-boosting food is neither a fruit nor a vegetable.
 Nevertheless, shellfish, particularly oysters, contain unique minerals that promote immune system function.
 Shellfish contain minerals such as selenium and zinc which boost white blood cell activity, thereby activating cytokines.
 Cytokines are cell signaling molecules.
 They communicate from cell to cell triggering immune responses that stimulate cells toward fighting inflammation and infection.